DOWNLOAD THE SONGSHEET

 Levitt and Sons found ways to cut costs on the building materials, using sheet rock instead of plaster, and asbestos tiles, which would eventually crumble.
 They used Colorbestos sheets instead of shingles because they were cheap and easy to come by.
 It was these practices that may have inspired the use of the phrase "ticky-tacky" in this song.

-Was used as a theme song for the show Weeds, and covered brilliantly by Canadian group, Walk Off The Earth.
+"Little Boxes" was used as the theme song for the show Weeds, and covered brilliantly by Canadian group, Walk Off The Earth.